stoploss configuration parameter is loss as ratio that should trigger a sale.

 In case of stoploss on exchange there is another parameter called

-Stoploss on exchange is only supported for Binance as of now.
+Stoploss on exchange is only supported for Binance (stop-loss-limit), Kraken (stop-loss-market) and FTX (stop limit and stop-market) as of now.

 Static Stop Loss¶

-This is very simple, basically you define a stop loss of x in your strategy file or alternative in the configuration, which will overwrite the strategy definition.
-This will basically try to sell your asset, the second the loss exceeds the defined loss.
+This is very simple, you define a stop loss of x (as a ratio of price, i.e. x * 100% of price).
+This will try to sell the asset once the loss exceeds the defined loss.

-This will now activate an algorithm, which automatically moves your stop loss up every time the price of your asset increases.
+This will now activate an algorithm, which automatically moves the stop loss up every time the price of your asset increases.

-- you buy an asset at a price of 100$
+- the bot buys an asset at a price of 100$

-- your stop loss is defined at 2%
+- the stop loss is defined at 2%

-- which means your stop loss, gets triggered once your asset dropped below 98$
+- the stop loss would get triggered once the asset dropps below 98$

-- assuming your asset now increases to 102$
+- assuming the asset now increases to 102$

-basically what this means is that your stop loss will be adjusted to be always be 2% of the highest observed price
+In summary: The stoploss will be adjusted to be always be 2% of the highest observed price.

-Due to demand, it is possible to have a default stop loss, when you are in the red with your buy, but once your profit surpasses a certain percentage, the system will utilize a new stop loss, which can be a different value.
+It is also possible to have a default stop loss, when you are in the red with your buy, but once your profit surpasses a certain percentage, the system will utilize a new stop loss, which can have a different value.
 For example your default stop loss is 5%, but once you have 1.1% profit, it will be changed to be only a 1% stop loss, which trails the green candles until it goes below them.

 The 0.01 would translate to a 1% stop loss, once you hit 1.1% profit.

-trailing_stop_positive_offset) lower than your minimal ROI, otherwise minimal ROI will apply first and sell your trade.
+trailing_stop_positive_offset) lower than minimal ROI, otherwise minimal ROI will apply first and sell the trade.

 "trailing_only_offset_is_reached": true then the trailing stoploss is only activated once the offset is reached.
 Until then, the stoploss remains at the configured